Italian luxury brands

 Whatever your level of expertise, there are probably hundreds of elements in your personal style that point back to Italian fashion houses in some way.

-With that in mind, here is a guide to the essentials Italian designer brands.
+With that in mind, here is a guide to the essentials of Italian designer brands.

 Italian luxury brands list